Joseline Hernandez Baby Bonnie Bella, LHHATL Star Spills Tea On ‘The Real’ About Kirk Frost And Stevie J

 A photo posted by Management:JoselineHernandez (@joseline) on

-Stevie J previously stated that Joseline’s child molestation accusations is unforgiveable and told The Breakfast Club radio host that it was serious enough for child services to visit him due to her claims.
+Stevie J previously stated that Joseline’s child molestation accusations is unforgivable and told The Breakfast Club radio host that it was serious enough for child services to visit him due to her claims.
 However, TMZ reported last week that Stevie has dismissed the defamation lawsuit.
 Since she gave birth to their daughter Bonnie Bella, Stevie has heaped praise on his ex and has stated his desire to co-parent with her.

 #PressPlay #JoselineHernandez opens up about why she keeps receipts on #StevieJ… #Roommates do you keep receipts on your partner?
 Tune into @therealdaytime on January 24th to catch the full episode!